-Writing an internship resume is challenging if your first internship will also be your first job.
-In fact, creating an internship resume can be difficult even if you’ve had a part-time job or two.
+Writing an internship resume can be a daunting task — especially if your first internship will also be your first job.

 It’s the old chicken-and-egg routine.
 Human resource departments and internship coordinators are looking for an employee with experience.
 But how can you get experience without first being hired for a job?

-Actually, you probably already have resume-worthy experience, even if you’ve never had a job or internship!
+Believe it or not, you probably already have resume-worthy experience, even if you’ve never held so much as a summer job or internship!

 1. Hobbies That Are Also Special Skills

 Did you build your own website in your spare time?
 An internship coordinator may appreciate your knowledge of programming and html.

 Are you taking weekend classes to learn sign language?
 The human resources department might recognize not only your dedication, but also how that skill could be an asset to the company.